Caldwell Tree Care has multiple consulting arborists on staff and in the field with a combined experience of over 80 years.

 Equipment & Technology

-- 38-ton crane (to handle large trees on complicated sites)
+- 38-ton crane (to handle the larger trees and/or complicated sites)

 - Three 75' bucket trucks (to access work without climbing)

-- A self- contained grapple truck (to remove trunk pieces)
+- A self-contained grapple truck (to remove trunk pieces and other debris)

-- Chipper Trucks of various sizes – assigned by specific needs of the job
+- Chipper Trucks of various capacities - assigned by specific needs of the job

-- Tracked lift unit (Allows personnel to reach places the large trucks can’t without climbing)
+- Tracked lift units (Allows personnel to reach places the large trucks can't without climbing)

 - Small and large Stump Grinders